The benefits of active play

 10. Allow for change and evolution

 The play space between the Ullmer Sports & Wellbeing Centre and the Years 5 & 6 Centre was very much, in my own mind’s eye, going to be nature-based where our students could challenge themselves on the equipment provided and undertake active play.
-The dominant feature of this particular play space is the slide and its accompanying monkey bars, scramble nets and climbing ladders.
+The dominant feature of this space is the slide and its accompanying monkey bars, scramble nets and climbing ladders.
 In addition, the play space will include a low–level agility trail and a court for playing netball and four-square.
 The landscape will encompass natural rocks and a dry river– bed, plantings of native trees and shrubs, and quiet spaces with seating for the children.

 Landscaping to maximise play benefits